Alicepinch/bakemyday/README.md

 ## Wireframes

 Below are all the wireframes that have been created for bakemyday.
 You will see that some of the wireframes do differ from the current site layout, this is just due to preference changes when seeing the project come together.
+From the product detail page you can see that initially I was planning to have an option for the user to be able to select which cake size they wanted to order.
+This was deprioriized and would now be a planned future feature.

 [Bake my day Wireframes](/docs/readme/wireframes/bakemyday-wireframes.pdf)